PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_memory.md

 - `excluded_users`: (Optional) List of usernames to exclude from the alert.

-- `email_file`: The text file to be used for the email message.

-- `admin_emails`: (Optional) The emails sent to users will also be sent to these administator emails.
-This applies when the `--email` option is used.
+- `admin_emails`: (Optional) List of administrator email addresses that should receive copies of the emails that are sent to users.

+- `email_subject`: (Optional) Subject of the email message to users.

+- `report_title`: (Optional) Title of the report to system administrators.

 !!! info
     When `cores_per_node` and `mem_per_node` are defined, only jobs using more memory per core than `mem_per_node` divided by `cores_per_node` are included.
 For instance, if a node provides 64 cores and 512 GB of memory, only jobs allocating more than 512/64=8 GB/core are considered.